bbauska/UC-Davis-Animation-with-JS-and-jQuery/README.md

   alt="Example, Next Slide Click Handler." />
 </p>

-The next thing we need to do is set up our event handler for when you click the next button.
+<p>The next thing we need to do is set up our event handler for when you click the
+next button.
 The first thing we&apos;ll do is handle an event for what happens when you click the link will pass in the event object and prevent default so that you don&apos;t get the little hashtag for clicking the next link up in the URL.
 We will increment the counter and then we&apos;re going to have any if and else for if the counter is equal to the slide count, in which case we&apos;ll set the counter to zero, we&apos;ll set the left position to zero, and then we&apos;ll move the slider into position.
-Otherwise, we&apos;re going to just move the slider to the next slide.
+Otherwise, we&apos;re going to just move the slider to the next slide.</p>
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~ 387. next button, event listener for click (232) ~~~~~~~~~~~~~~~~~~~~~~-->
 <p align="center" width="100%">